Cybercrime and Online Fraud

 • Hacking

-Romance fraud is also a type of cyber enabled crime.
-When you think you’ve met the perfect partner through an online dating website or app, but the other person is using a fake profile to form a relationship with you in order to steal money or personal information for identity theft.
+Romance fraud is another type of cyber-enabled crime.
+Romance fraud occurs when someone thinks they’ve met the perfect partner through an online dating website or app, but the other person is using a fake profile to form a relationship in order to steal money or personal information for identity theft.

 - ensuring you have a firewall and antivirus protection on your computer

 Other resources, tips and advice are available to help raise awareness and protect you from cybercrime.
-Remember if it seems too good to be true, it may well be.
+Remember, if it sounds too good to be true, then it probably is.

-Little Book of Big Scams and the Little Book of Cyber Scams developed by the Metropolitan Police can give you further information on existing scams, Cyberscams and tips on how to identify them.
+Little Book of Big Scams and the Little Book of Cyber Scams developed by the Metropolitan Police give examples of different types of scams and tips on how to identify them.

 Thames Valley Police has developed a romance fraud e-booklet designed to demonstrate the clever tactics used by romance fraudsters with a view to empowering people, as well as dispelling the myths of shame and embarrassment often associated with this type of crime.

 If you have been a victim of cybercrime, you should report it to Action Fraud.
 Action Fraud is the UK’s national reporting centre for fraud and cybercrime.
-You can call the Action Fraud team on 0300 123 2040.
+You can call them free on 0300 123 2040.

 Reporting suspicious emails